 The fishing port is windless and constitutes a shelter for boats and beautiful resort for visitors.
 There are fish taverns next to the sea offering special seafood.

 Moreover, many marvelous beaches spread around the village.
 Agios Nikolaos is at the entrance of the village.
-It is sandy inside and outside of the sea.
-Votsalakia or Piso Aliki is full of pebbles outside the beach but sandy inside it.
+It is sandy beach inside and outside of the sea.
+Votsalakia beach or Piso Aliki is full of pebbles outside the beach but sandy inside it.

 It is the ideal place for quiet and family vacations also, because of its children play grounds.